Type of Fire Extinguisher Needed for Your Office?

 This extinguisher is best for combustible metals because they don’t react with each other.
 Extinguishers designated for Class D fires feature the letter “D” inside a five-point star.

 Fire extinguisher installation is required for every commercial building in New York City, and the FDNY can issue a fine of up to $1,000 if your building violates a requirement.
-At Allstate Sprinkler, our team of experienced professionals can install fire extinguishers in accordance with NYC’s regulations and help you avoid costly fines.
+At Allstate Sprinkler, our team of experienced professionals can install fire extinguishers per NYC’s regulations and help you avoid costly fines.
 Call us today for a free estimate.